Essential Flounder Fishing Gear: A Comprehensive Guide

 Drift Fishing:

 One of the most effective techniques in Washington and Oregon is drift fishing.
-The Pacific coastlines of these states often feature strong tidal currents, making drifting an ideal method to cover large areas and find feeding flounder.
+The Pacific coastlines often feature strong tidal currents, making drifting an ideal method to cover large areas and find feeding flounder.
 Use your Carolina rig and drift slowly along the bottom, keeping your line tight to detect bites.

 Fishing Near Structures: